-&lt;sup>65 European Commission, White Paper on Artificial Intelligence - A European approach to excellence and trust, COM(2020) 65 final, 2020.
+European Commission, White Paper on Artificial Intelligence - A European approach to excellence and trust, COM(2020) 65 final, 2020.

-&lt;sup>66 European Commission, Public Consultation on the AI White Paper: Final Report, 2020, available at: https://ec.europa.eu/digital-single-market/en/news/white-paper-artificial-intelligence-public-consultation-towards-european-approach-excellence.
+66 European Commission, Public Consultation on the AI White Paper: Final Report, 2020, available at: https://ec.europa.eu/digital-single-market/en/news/white-paper-artificial-intelligence-public-consultation-towards-european-approach-excellence .

-developing trustworthy Al that is conceived to avoid outcomes with a gender bias.
-In October 2020, the Council Presidency approved conclusions on Fundamental Rights in the context of Al, which underlined the importance of the principles of equality and non-discrimination in the design, development, deployment, use and evaluation of Al and the need to ensure that such systems are subject to adequate safeguards and oversight.
-In a similar vein, the European Parliament adopted a resolution on ethical aspects of Al from October 2020.
-This stressed the importance of safeguarding gender equality in Al and the need to have diverse teams of developers and engineers working alongside key societal actors to prevent gender and cultural biases being inadvertently included in Al algorithms, systems and applications.
+respondents in this open public consultations supported a coordinated plan or an updated legislative framework on AI, counting on a human rights oversight as to safeguard equality.
+In July 2020, the High-Level Expert Group on Artificial Intelligence, established by the Commission in 2018, published an online tool to support AI developers and deployers in developing trustworthy AI67 that is conceived to avoid outcomes with a gender bias.
+In October 2020, the Council Presidency approved conclusions on Fundamental Rights in the context of AI, which underlined the importance of the principles of equality and non-discrimination in the design, development, deployment, use and evaluation of AI and the need to ensure that such systems are subject to adequate safeguards and oversight.68 In a similar vein, the European Parliament adopted a resolution on ethical aspects of AI from October 2020.
+This stressed the importance of safeguarding gender equality in AI and the need to have diverse teams of developers and engineers working alongside key societal actors to prevent gender and cultural biases being inadvertently included in AI algorithms, systems and applications.69